Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Introduction

 For small-amplitude waves, the classical Stokes expansion~\cite{Stokes} provides predictions for the amplitudes of the second and higher harmonics given the amplitude of the first harmonic.
-By comparison, instead of assuming that the leading-order part of the solution to the water wave problem is comprised of a single sinusoid as in the Stokes expansion, the derivation of the nonlinear Schr\"odinger (NLS) equation assumes that the leading-order part of the solution is comprised of a sum of sinusoids from a narrow band of frequencies.
-The NLS derivation provides formulas that predict the evolution of the waves in the second and third harmonic bands given measurements of the waves in the first harmonic band.
+By comparison, instead of assuming that the leading-order part of the solution to the water-wave problem is composed of a single sinusoid as in the Stokes expansion, the derivation of the nonlinear Schr\"odinger (NLS) equation assumes that the leading-order part of the solution is composed of a sum of sinusoids from a narrow band of frequencies.
+NLS is derived from the water-wave problem by an asymptotic expansion in both wave steepness and spectral bandwidth, which are assumed to be of the same order.
+The NLS derivation provides formulas that predict the evolution of the waves in the second and third harmonic bands given amplitudes of the waves in the first harmonic band.
 These formulas generalize the Stokes predictions.
-NLS models the evolution of narrow-banded waves propagating primarily in one direction.
 See Zakharov~\cite{Zakharov} for the original derivation of the NLS equation as a model of gravity waves on deep water and Johnson~\cite{Johnson} for a more modern derivation.
 The derivations of many generalized NLS equations, including the Dysthe, dissipative NLS, and viscous Dysthe equations, provide an asymptotic formula for the evolution of the second harmonic band in terms of first harmonic band, see equation (\ref{eqn:NLSB2}) below.
-To leading order, the predictions from these NLS-type models are the same as the prediction obtained from the NLS equation.
+To leading order, the formulas from these NLS-type models are the same as the prediction obtained from the NLS equation.